owhite/ebike_speedo/README.md

 $ espefuse.py set_flash_voltage 3.3V --port /dev/cu.usbserial-01562A86
 ```
 be sure to use the appropriate port name.

+## Speedometer operation
+* Assemble
+* set the following parameters in ESP32 code:
+- #define POLEPAIRS    5
+- #define CIRCUMFERENCE 78.5
+- where circumference is cm of your back tire
+- code does not deal with gear ratios
+* Upload code to ESP32 using platformio
+* press top button to change LED display
+* display shows: "M", "A", "V" "T" for MPH, amps, battery voltage, and temperature
+* press lower button to reset the timer data

 ## BOM
 * Adafruit Quad Alphanumeric Display w/ backpack